washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 Still not happy?
 Shoot us an email to support@theeventscalendar.com or tweet to [@TheEventsCal](https://twitter.com/TheEventsCal) and tell us why.
 We'll do what we can to make it right.

 == Changelog ==

+= [4.9.4] 2019-07-03 =

+* Tweak - Add filter `tribe_events_event_insert_args` the arguments in prior to inserting the event and meta fields.
+[129517]
+* Tweak - Add filter `tribe_events_event_update_args` the arguments prior the update of an event and meta fields.
+[129517]
+* Tweak - Add filter `tribe_events_event_prevent_update` to disable the update for an event via the Tribe API [129517]
+* Tweak - Add filter `tribe_events_archive_get_args` to filter the arguments used to get the events on the archive page via REST API.
+[129517]
+* Tweak - Add filter `tribe_events_validator_is_event_id` to define if is a valid event_id [129517]
+* Tweak - Add action `tribe_rest_before_event_data` executed before the Event data is pulled before deliver the Event via REST API.
+[129517]
+* Tweak - Add `Tribe__Events__Query::last_found_events()` to access the last results via the `Query` object [129517]
+* Tweak - Wrap `register_rest_route` calls with `tribe_register_rest_route` to enable filtering on REST registration
+* Tweak - Add filter `tribe_ical_feed_vtimezone` to filter the `VTIMEZONE` group [89999]
+* Tweak - Include proper documentation of why the plugin has been deactivated and a knowledgebase article about how to downgrade [129726]
+* Tweak - When trying to update The Events Calendar with an incompatible version of an Addon that is expired, it will stop the upgrade [129727]
+* Tweak - Add filter `tribe_is_classic_editor_plugin_active` to change the output if the classic editor is active or not [121267]
+* Tweak - Create a new key if `AUTH_KEY` is not defined or is empty and add a new filter `tribe_promoter_secret_key` to filter the result [127183]
+* Tweak - Divide the `tribe-common.js` file to prevent that file from being bloated with external dependencies.
+[129526]
+* Tweak - Make sure `UTC-0` is converted back to `UTC` instead of `UTC-01` [129240]
+* Tweak - Add new function `tribe_register_rest_route` Wrapper around `register_rest_route` to filter the arguments when a new REST endpoint is created [129517]
+* Tweak - Add new method `Tribe__Cost_Utils::parse_separators` to infer decimal and thousands separators from a value that might have been formatted in a local different from the current one [98061]
+* Fix - Save of event meta data when Classic editor plugin and gutenberg blocks for events are enabled [121267]
+* Fix - Moved The Events Calendar specific code from common Context class into The Events Calendar [129241]
+* Fix - Fixed issue where multiday events were not returning correct end date in block editor [128033]
+* Fix - Resolved issue where deactivation feedback was not hooked properly [128341]
+* Fix - Added escaping to the event website URL target attribute [129565]
+* Fix - Fix Timezone definitions for `*.ics` file on events [89999]
+* Fix - Resolved an issue where non-English decimal and thousands event cost separators could lead to wrong cost values in REST API responses [98061]
+* Fix - Prevent Clipboard Javascript from loading all over the place on `/wp-admin/` [129526]
+* Fix - PHP 5.6 compatibility for `trait Cache_User` by using WP action `shutdown` instead of `__destruct` on our `WP_Rewrite` [129860]
+* Language - 14 new strings added, 222 updated, 1 fuzzied, and 6 obsoleted

+= [4.9.3.2] 2019-06-20 =

+* Fix - Prevent issue where older versions of the tribe-common libraries could be bootstrapped [129478]
+* Fix - Add Promoter PCSS file so that the proper CSS will be generated on package build [129584]

+= [4.9.3.1] 2019-06-07 =

+* Fix - Remove caching of rewrite base slugs which make third-party, Photo and Week work as expected [129035]
+* Tweak - Adjust newsletter signup submission destination [129034]

+= [4.9.3] 2019-06-06 =

+* Fix - Fixed issue where the previous events link was not present on initial page load of the List View [127477]
+* Language - 10 new strings added, 18 updated, 0 fuzzied, and 0 obsoleted

 = [4.9.2] 2019-05-16 =